Want to Go All-in on Going Green at Home? These Projects are Expensive but Provide Max Savings

 Making simple repairs or improvements and changing wasteful habits will yield enormous energy savings for most families.
 Click here for a list of basic steps that cost nothing or little to do but fix common sources of home-energy waste.
 And several other projects have some upfront spend, but quickly pay for themselves via lower energy bills.

 We describe below improvements that can minime or even completely eliminating your home’s net energy consumption.
-Unfortunately, most families can’t afford to pay $15,000 or more for a solar energy system, $35,000 for a geothermal heat pump, or $200,000 to $400,000 for a comprehensive green retrofit.
-But a major goal of the rebates funded by the Inflation Reduction Act is to create incentives for all U.S. households, regardless of income, to shift toward energy efficiency.
+Unfortunately, most families can’t afford to pay $20,000 or more for a solar energy system, $35,000 for a geothermal heat pump, or $200,000 to $400,000 for a comprehensive green retrofit.
+During the Biden administration, generous rebate programs and tax credits were created to incentivize residential energy-efficiency projects, but on July 4, President Trump signed into law a sprawling bill that scuttled those programs.

-At the local level, some communities are implementing codes requiring home builders to minimize energy use via better designs and installing efficient or energy-producing heating and cooling systems.
+At the local level, many utility companies offer rebate programs and low-interest loans for expensive projects. some communities are implementing codes requiring home builders to minimize energy use via better designs and installing efficient or energy-producing heating and cooling systems.
 The higher costs of these projects would be baked into the sales prices of homes.
 Buyers would then pay for them via mortgages; by spreading costs across 30 years, the considerable energy-cost savings offered would generate immediate positive monthly cash flows, vastly improving affordability.

 Windows